e271828e/Flight.jl/docs/notes/design/framework_design.md

-**Visibility.** Which ports exist at all is a declaration-layer decision: the output contract *is* the public interface, and stage-function results outside it are private intermediates — non-connectable, presentation-filtered, see §13.3.
+**Visibility.** Which ports exist at all is a declaration-layer decision: the output contract *is* the public interface, and stage-function results outside it are private intermediates declared via `locals` — non-connectable, presentation-filtered, see §13.3.
 (Revision note: an earlier version specified a presentational *unlisted* flag — skipped in logs and GUI but still connectable.
 Retired in v0.5: it pretended privacy without enforcing it, and its motivating case, RNG state feeding the component's own update, dissolved entirely